Meet No More Mr. Nice Pie

 Ellen grew up in a multi-generational household where dessert after every meal was the norm, not the exception.
 Her baking apprenticeship was under the watchful eye of her grandmother’s housekeeper, Jessie, who placed pie at the top of the family's food pyramid.

 While earning a degree in Theatre, Ellen squeezed in time to work at Ithaca’s Home Dairy Bakery.
-With baked goods on the backburner but never out of reach, she embarked on a career in the arts working for actor Yul Brynner.
+With baked goods on the back burner but never out of reach, she embarked on a career in the arts working for actor Yul Brynner.
 Criss-crossing the country, a fork in the road led Ellen to Philadelphia where she owned and operated the restaurant, A Slice of Heaven for 10 years.

 While earning a degree in Theatre, Ellen squeezed in time to work at Ithaca’s Home Dairy Bakery.
-With baked goods on the backburner but never out of reach, she embarked on a career in the arts working for actor Yul Brynner.
+With baked goods on the back burner but never out of reach, she embarked on a career in the arts working for actor Yul Brynner.
 Criss-crossing the country, a fork in the road led Ellen to Philadelphia where she owned and operated the restaurant, A Slice of Heaven for 10 years.